thrust26/6502-QR-code-generator/README.md

 - assembler switches to taylor generator to your needs
 - code size optimized for minimal RAM and ROM space
 - all eight mask pattern supported
-- Atari 2600 demo code
+- Atari 2600 demo code (randomly generates some Atari 2600 related messages)
 - generator code for Reed-Solomon ECC generator polygons accompanied

 ## Limitations